 If you have spent any amount of time actively involved in a church, then you most likely know that this is true: twenty percent of the members do all the work, while the other eighty percent half- heartedly bless the rest of us with a weekly visit.
 Every believer who claims to follow Christ must carefully consider two questions.
 Number one is “Who was Jesus commanding when He said to make disciples?”
 And number two is “If I am a Christian, does this command apply to me?”
 If you are anything like the noble Bereans in the book of Acts 17:11, you will examine the scriptures for yourself, and the Word of God will clarify these questions.

-A clue embedded within the word “co-mmission,” is that God has coworkers.
+A clue embedded within the word “co-mission,” is that God has coworkers.
 He calls them disciples.
 He did not say, “Some of you go evangelize the nations.”
 He did not say, “Some of you go make converts.”
 He did not say, “Go and build buildings.”
 He said, “Go and turn people into disciples.”
 It was never His intent that just a few in the body of Christ would enter His labor force while everyone else sat on their hands and watched them work.
 But, if we are honest, isn’t that what we have done?
 Furthermore, is it realistic to think a handful of foreign missionaries can make disciples of all nations?
 It is not possible unless every believer from every ethnic group is equipped and mobilized with the strategy of Jesus.
 It begins in our own Jerusalem, but if we follow His plan from our home base we reach the world (Acts 1:8).

 It is time for the church of the Lord Jesus Christ to leave the building with the good news and build “the Church” by making disciples who will reproduce.
 Kingdom building is people building.
 There is no other plan.
 This is the mission.